-^{1. &}quot;Increase due to purchases and other" and "Decrease due to sales and other" include changes due to consolidation, deconsolidation and transfer from (to) other accounts.
+^{1.&}quot;Increase due to purchases and other" and "Decrease due to sales and other" include changes due to consolidation, deconsolidation, capital increase, paid-in capital reduction and transfer from (to) other accounts.

-^{2.} There are no material transfers between different levels during the year ended March 31, 2023.
+^{2.} There are no material transfers between different levels during the year ended March 31, 2024.